desinoelle/desinoelle/README.md

 # Hi, I'm Desiree 👾

 I'm a CS student at NC State University and a front-end developer transitioning into game development.
-I'm passionate about building interactive experiences — from web apps to games — and I'm currently developing my first Unity project as part of my Foundations of Interactive Game Design coursework.
+I'm passionate about building interactive experiences, from web apps to games, and I'm currently developing my first Unity project as part of my Foundations of Interactive Game Design coursework.

 ---

 ## 🎮 What I'm Working On

-- 🕹️ Building my first Unity game (C#) — more details coming soon!
+- 🕹️ Building my first Unity game (C#), more details coming soon!
 - 📚 Finishing my CS degree at NCSU
 - 🌐 Rebuilding my portfolio to reflect my game dev journey